-In 1870, Conrad Fink purchased a hotel and tavern in Palatine.
-It was on Slade Street where the German restaurant is now.
+In 1870, Conrad Fink purchased a hotel and tavern at 45 West Slade Street.
 He moved here from Chicago with his family.
 Mr. Fink ran the tavern and Mrs. Fink cooked for the guests.
 The business prospered as travelers who came out from Chicago by train had to get off here and go to places like Wauconda by livery.
 Conrad died in 1875 and a year later Minnie married William Ahlgrimm.
 Mr. Ahlgrimm prided himself on being strict in the management of the hotel.
 He died in 1890 and Minnie retired from public life.
 She rented the hotel out for two years until her daughter, Minnie Fink, married Charlie Seip and the couple took over management of the hotel.
 Charlie ran the tavern while Minnie fed and roomed as many as 50 people a day.
 The price for three meals a day was 25 cents.
 A full meal from soup to dessert was served family style.
 Board cost three dollars a week.
 Salesmen who came through regularly often retained their rooms while they were gone.
 Minnie rose at 5 a. m. to bake bread, pies, and stews on the gas stove while overflow food was cooked on a wood burning stove.
 She specialized in oyster suppers for lodges and fed the Masons and the Athletic Club for years.
-The members of the Athletic Club were there so often that they renamed the hotel the Annex because it was next door to their club rooms.
+The members of the Athletic Club were there so often that they renamed the hotel the Annex because it was next door to their club rooms at 33 West Slade Street.
 The Seips tore their old livery barn down in 1908 and a dance hall was built.
 When dances were held Mrs. Seip served supper in the basement.
 This hall later became the Palatine theater.
 With Prohibition and faster forms of travel business diminished.
 The hotel was sold in 1932 and torn down.
+See left photo above.

 This building was once the Kuebler/Hunnerberg Hotel.
 Joel Wood sold the land to Morgan Johnson in 1855; Johnson built a store on it.
 Michael Kuebler purchased the property from Morgan Johnson in 1867 for $1200.
 William Hunnerberg purchased it for $5,000 in 1879 indicating improvements.
 At the east end of the building, there was once a livery stable with a large hall upstairs.
 The building has not been changed greatly.
 The north porch along Wilson Street has been shortened.
 The tavern/restaurant was at the west end.
 An advertisement in an 1880’s newspaper said the hotel would serve dinner to passengers on the noon Chicago & Northwestern train.
 The hotel closed circa 1921 though the Hunnerburgs owned the property until 1941 when they sold it to Richard Sanford.
 Sanford was the proprietor of Dick’s Tavern at the corner of Wilson & Bothwell Streets.
 At various times there was an ice cream parlor, a doctor’s office, a restaurant, and a collectibles shop.
 In 1999, the building was remodeled and the Whistle Stop Cafe opened in the corner of the triangle.
 The cafe was sold in 2002 but remained open for three more years.
 In 2006, the Uptown Cafe opened in its place.